 There are no precise determinations that we can make regarding the length of your treatment.
 Generally speaking, the longer you have had your mental illness not medically acknowledged, the longer the treatment will take.
 Certain conditions do not require a lot of time to treat, and others considerably more.
 Certain mental illnesses require just a couple of visits, and others require life long maintenance.
 We believe that you should seek treatment as soon as possible, for the best outcome.

-There will be a fee for these services, due at the time of the request, which is not billable to insurance, and for which the patient is responsible.
+There will be a fee for these services, due at the time of the request.
+These are not billable to insurance and the patient is responsible for them in full.
 These fees are compliant with Florida Statutes, and these services may require up to 10 business days to complete. • FMLA/Medical Leave/Disability - $40 • Jury duty letter - $40 • School Forms - $40 • Prior Authorization for medication - $40

-The patient will be charged as below for a late cancellation (within 24 hours) or for a no-show. of $25.00.
-For Monday appointments, the patient should call to cancel by the preceding Thursday, as our office is closed Friday and on weekends.
+The patient will be charged $25.00 for a late cancellation or reschedule (within 24 hours of the appointment), or for a no call/no-show.
+For Monday appointments, the patient should call to cancel before 5 pm the preceding Thursday, as our office is closed Friday and on weekends.
 This charge is not billable to insurance and the patient is solely and completely responsible for this payment.
+There are no exceptions.

-Dr. Vijapura does not perform telephone refills, and that the patient must be present for a face-to-face visit in order to obtain a medication refill or changes in medication.
-It is the patient's responsibility to schedule a follow-up appointment with their provider prior to running out of medication.
-Auto-refills requested by the pharmacy will be denied, and any lost prescriptions for a controlled substance will not be replaced without a police report.
-We do not prescribe narcotic pain medications such as Lortab, Norco, OxyContin, Roxicodone, Vicodin.
+Dr. Vijapura does not perform telephone refills, and the patient must be present for a face-to-face/virtual/telemed visit in order to obtain a medication refill or changes in medication.
+It is the patient's responsibility to schedule a follow-up appointment prior to running out of medication.
+Auto-refills requested by the pharmacy will be denied.
+Any lost or stolen prescriptions for a controlled substance will not be replaced without a police report.
+We do not prescribe narcotic pain medications such as Lortab, Norco, OxyContin, Roxicodone, or Vicodin.
 You may authorize our office to obtain your entire prescription history from Pharmacy Benefit Programs and Pharmacy fills.

-To ensure adequate medical over site and practice in accordance with the accepted standard of care, patients MUST BE SEEN for a visit by their provider at least every 3 months.
+To ensure adequate medical oversight and to practice in accordance with the accepted standard of care, patients MUST BE SEEN for a visit by their provider at least every 3 months.
 If you have not been seen in 4 months, your chart will be closed and will require a new patient appointment in order to re-open.

 The law protects the relationship between a client and a psychiatric provider, and information cannot be disclosed without written permission.